Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Section titled “BeyondCorp: Google’s Zero Trust Implementation”Stop and think: If there is no VPN, how do employees securely access internal applications without exposing those applications to the public internet?

 Google pioneered Zero Trust at enterprise scale with BeyondCorp, their internal access model that eliminated the corporate VPN entirely.
-Every Google employee accesses internal applications the same way from any network — there is no “corporate network” that grants additional trust.
+Every Google employee accesses internal applications the same way from any network.
+There is no concept of a “corporate network” that grants additional trust or privileges.

 BeyondCorp Architecture